CyberSecDemon/mesmo-extension/README.md

 - Auto resize

 Thoughts:

-add a donate button .
+Add a donate button ?

-number of tokens used , available tokens.
+Number of tokens used , available tokens?
 Window overlayed at the top when you click commands or chat with others or web search or tabs

+Notes:
-if response is 4097 tokens then pop up "Continue button" if response is the same when clicking "Continue" then dissapear or if reponse is less than 4097 tokens
+If response is 4097 tokens then pop up "Continue button" if response is the same when clicking "Continue" then dissapear or if reponse is less than 4097 tokens.
+"Load More". -- Done